- January 24, 2017

 Law school, psychology PhD programs, pharmacy school, and other graduate degree programs do not hold a candle to the absolute magnitude of the cost of dental school.
 Yes owing $200,000 and not being able to find a job as a lawyer sucks, but at least that individual can choose not to practice law and survive financially.

-To US News and Others Who Believe Dentistry is the Number 1 Job in America, Don’t Buy the Hype
+To US News and Others Who Believe Dentistry is the Number 1 Job in America, Maybe you Haven’t Seen the $500,000+ Burdens Out There

-I jokingly wonder if dental school deans take up a collection plate for US News for keeping the horrific economics of a dental education under wraps.
-There is a massive student loan bubble waiting to pop, and dentistry is at the top of the list.
+I jokingly wonder if dental school deans take up a collection plate for US News for keeping talk of debt under wraps.
+There is a massive student loan bubble waiting to pop, and dentistry is near the top of the list.

 Say US News adjusted their rankings for average debt level after graduation.
 Dentistry would not be the number 1 job in America.
 It might not even be in the top 100.
 Praising dentistry as a high income occupation without mentioning student debt is like praising an owner of a 10,000 square foot home for his wealth without mentioning that the entire thing is mortgaged.

-Until the public realizes the truth about the economics of dentistry, there will continue to be dozens of applicants for every spot in dental school.
+Until the public realizes the truth that new dentists aren’t paying off their debt in 3 years and driving a Porsche, there will continue to be dozens of applicants for every spot in dental school.
 Once the word gets out or the federal government cuts off the unlimited dollars available in loans for dental school, I think we’ll see a crisis of epic proportions on our hands.
 Until that happens, maybe US News meant to say that the number 1 job in America is being Dean of a Dental School.

 I Can Help

-If you have a six figure dental school student loan burden, contact me at email@example.com to see what I can do for you.
+If you have a six figure dental school student loan burden, contact me at firstname.lastname@example.org to see how I can solve your student loan uncertainty.
 I help graduate professionals conquer huge student loan balances with flat fee consultations.
 I perform a holistic loan analysis with my proprietary simulation tool.
 This reveals what your best available repayment options are (government, private refinancing, etc).
 I’ve saved the average client tens of thousands of dollars.
 Check out my reviews on Facebook to see what past clients are saying.